flycheck/flycheck/doc/user/flycheck-versus-flymake.rst

 additionally find idiomatic and semantic errors, and eventually with PHP CheckStyle to find stylistic errors.
 The user will see all errors reported by all of these tools in the buffer.
-However, if the first checker reported at least one error, then the subsequent checkers would not be run (by default; this behavior is configurable).
+However, if the first checker reported at least one error, then the subsequent checkers would not be run.
+This behavior is fully configurable; see :ref:`flycheck-checker-chains`.

 Errors
 ------